 Arizona Workers' Comp FAQ's

-In Arizona, workers' compensation benefits include medical expenses, temporary disability benefits, permanent disability benefits, and vocational rehabilitation.
+In Arizona, workers' compensation benefits include coverage for medical expenses, temporary disability benefits, permanent disability benefits, and vocational rehabilitation.

-Yes, medical expenses related to the work injury, including doctor visits, surgeries, and medications, are covered under Arizona workers' compensation.
+Yes, Arizona workers' compensation covers medical expenses related to your work injury, including doctor visits, surgeries, and medications.

 Arizona workers' compensation does not cover injuries that occur outside of work or self-inflicted injuries.